B is for Business

 5. Values in action stories

-Get real and specific because values are so personal to each individual.
-Share your values as a demonstration, as a behaviour in action.
+Get real.
+Get specific.
+Because values are so personal to each individual.
+Share your values as a demonstration within a story you tell.
+Or, as a behaviour in action.

 6. I know what you are thinking stories

-Stay tuned for the next in this series: C is for Communicate – on the structure of a story and how to prepare to share it
+Stay tuned for the next in this series: C is for Communicate – where we look at how you can prepare to share it.

 Helena Kaufman creates content and coaches business bloggers through her Vancouver-based service, Story Market.
-It’s her passion.
-She brings in 25 years of experience in public relations and an award-winning writing career.
+It’s her passion and compulsion.
+She brings 25 years of experience in public relations and an award-winning writing career to the cause!
 “It all starts with a story,” she says.
-Learn more: helenakaufman.com